HebiRobotics/hebi-hrdf/FORMAT.md

   - ty
   - tz

+### Offsetting and overwriting dynamic properties

+The built in robot model elements (`actuator`, `link`, and `bracket`) all have attributes that allow modification or overwriting of certain properties.

+**Offset**
+The optional offset attributes set a constant offset from the library values (e.g., to account for an additional weight on a module).

+- `mass_offset` (floating point formula, kg) offset to be added (or subtracted) to the mass
+- `com_trans_offset` (translation vector) offset to be added to the center of mass position

+**Override**
+The optional override attributes completely override the library values.
+These have the same meaning/types as for the `rigid_body` element.
+- `mass`
+- `com_rot`
+- `com_trans`
+- `ixx`
+- `iyy`
+- `izz`
+- `ixy`
+- `ixz`
+- `iyz`

+Note: the HRDF file is ill-formed and should generate a parsing error if both `mass` and `mass_offset` attributes are defined, and similarly should fail if both `com_trans` and `com_trans_offset` elements are defined.

 ## `<robot>`

 The robot element is the root element of a robot model.

+**Required Attributes for v > 1.0.0**
+- `version` (enum) Specifies the version number of the HRDF format used to define this file.
+To allow parsing of v1.0.0 files, this defaults to `1.0.0` if not given.
+The rules used to parse the file are defined by the given version.
+For example, a `mass_offset` attribute on an actuator may cause a parsing error if this attribute is not given, or is set to `1.0.0`.
+Supported values are:
+  - 1.0.0
+  - 1.1.0

 **Optional Attributes**
-`rot` (3x3 floating point rotation matrix) specify the rotation of the base frame of the model; defaults to identity matrix.
+- `rot` (rotation matrix) specify the rotation of the base frame of the model; defaults to identity matrix.
-`trans` (3 element floating point vector) specify the translation to the base frame of the model; defaults to (0,0,0)
+- `trans` (translation vector) specify the translation to the base frame of the model; defaults to (0,0,0)

 **Example**
 `<robot rot="1 0 0 0 1 0 0 0 1" trans="0 0 0"/>`